Samsung/tizen-docs/docs/application/web/guides/app-management/web-widget.md

 - CSS validator
 - JS validator

 You can enable or disable these validators in the application preferences.
-Go to **Windows > Preferences > Tizen Studio > Web > WebWidget**, and check the applicable boxes.
+Go to **Windows &gt; Preferences &gt; Tizen Studio &gt; Web &gt; WebWidget**, and check the applicable boxes.

 **Figure: Web widget validation**